LaranjoTomas/Universe/Education/CLE/Everything.md

 **Slurm**, Simples Linux Utility for Resource Management, is an open-source workload manager and job scheduler designed for **Linux-Clusters**.
 It is a core component of most high-performance computing (HPC) environments, enabling users to **efficiently queue**, schedule, and execute jobs on shared computational resources.
 Known for its **simplicity, scalability and fault tolerance**, Slurm plays a vital role in ensuring that HPC clusters operate smoothly and productively.

+## What are Compute Nodes?

+In HPC Systems, **compute nodes** are the worker machines in a high-performance computing cluster.
+Their primary role is to **run user applications and perform computations**, not to handle system management or user interactions.

-## Role in HPC: Key Funcionalities
+## Role in HPC: Key Functionalities

-As its core, Slurm handles **resource allocation**, granting users either exclusive or shared access to compute nodes within a specifies time window.
-This helps maximize hardware utilization and avoide conflicts between users.
+As its core, Slurm handles **resource allocation**, granting users either exclusive or shared access to compute nodes within a specific time window.
+This helps maximize hardware utilization and avoid conflicts between users.
 Once jobs are submitted, Slurm **launches and monitors** them, managing their execution across one or more nodes and tracking performance metrics and job states.

-It also provedes **queue management**, maintaining an ordered list of submitted jobs.
+It also provides **queue management**, maintaining an ordered list of submitted jobs.
 Slurm determines job execution order based on defined scheduling policies, accounting for job priorities, user quotas, and any declared dependencies.
 This structured handling ensures **fairness, efficiency, and adaptability across diverse workloads.**

 ## Why It's Popular